Enhancing Agentic Textual Graph Retrieval with Synthetic Stepwise Supervision: Method

 \subsection{Interactive Retriever}

-At inference time, \name interacts with the textual graph through the defined action space.
+At inference time, Graph-S$^3$ interacts with the textual graph through the defined action space.
 Unlike single-pass retrieval methods that return large subgraphs, our approach performs stepwise exploration by balancing EXPLORE and CHOOSE actions, terminating with FINISH when sufficient evidence is gathered.
 This interactive process enables precise control over retrieval depth while minimizing redundancy, producing concise subgraphs for reasoning.
+The detailed prompts designed for the interactive graph retriever are provided in Appendix~\ref{prompt}.
+An example of interactive reasoning process of Graph-$S^3$ can be found in Appendix~\ref{ReasoningProcess}.